tatianaacostag/DevelopersDoc_site/content/en/docs/Services/Payouts.md

 Take into account the following considerations:

 * Payouts is not a service included by default.
 You must request it and sign an annex to the contract to agree the fee and further conditions.
 Contact your Key Account Manager to contract this service.
 * Merchants are responsible for the integrity and the correctness of the payee's data.
-PayU does not validate that the data provided by the merchant is complete and correct.
-Furthermore, the update of data must be requested by the merchants.<br>PayU is not responsible for unsuccessful transactions due to wrong data.
+PayU does not validate that the data provided by the merchant is complete and correct.<br>PayU is not responsible for unsuccessful transactions due to wrong data.
 * Payouts allows local payments only.
 The merchant may be international (under security and risk analysis) but they can only request payouts using the funds collected in the processing country.<br>For example, if the merchant _ABC_ processes in Colombia and Peru, they can request payouts to payees in Colombia using the funds collected in Colombia; they cannot request payouts to payees in Peru using the funds collected in Colombia.
 * Once the payout is created, it takes the regular flow in PayU.
 This means that you can see the payout created in your PayU module.
 * The merchant must prove the relationship between them and their payees to guarantee that the transaction is legit.